U.K. Prime Minister Theresa May Under Fire Over Her Latest Brexit Proposal

+(LONDON) — British Prime Minister Theresa May dug in Wednesday against a growing push by both rivals and former allies to remove her from office as her attempts to lead Britain out of the European Union appeared to be headed for a dead end.

-(LONDON) — British Prime Minister Theresa May faced a chorus of calls Wednesday to rip up her tattered Brexit blueprint and call an end to her embattled premiership after her attempt at compromise got the thumbs-down from both her own Conservative Party and opposition lawmakers.
+May resisted calls to rip up her tattered Brexit blueprint and end her embattled premiership after her attempt at compromise was rejected by both her own Conservative Party and opposition lawmakers.

+There was a feverish atmosphere in Parliament, as Conservative backbenchers met in private to discuss a leadership challenge and expectations were rising that May could be forced to announce her departure within hours or days.

+Lawmaker Tom Tugendhat, a leading Conservative moderate, said the only chance of delivering an orderly Brexit was for May “to go — and without delay.”

+Scottish Secretary David Mundell was to meet May at 10 Downing St. later Wednesday, and there were rumors more ministers were seeking meetings to express unhappiness with her Brexit plan — and possibly urge her to quit.

+May’s spokesman, James Slack, said he was “not aware of any discussions” with Cabinet colleagues.

-May received a flurry of criticism and hostile questions in the House of Commons as she implored lawmakers to support a bill implementing Britain’s departure from the European Union that she plans to put to a vote in Parliament in June.
+In the House of Commons, May received a flurry of criticism and hostile questions as she implored lawmakers to support a bill implementing Britain’s departure from the EU that she plans to put to a vote in Parliament in June.

-Almost three years after British voters opted to leave the EU, May said “we need to see Brexit through, to honor the result of the referendum and to deliver the change the British people so clearly demanded.”
+Nearly three years after British voters opted to leave the EU, May said “we need to see Brexit through, to honor the result of the referendum and to deliver the change the British people so clearly demanded.”

-She said that if Parliament rejected her deal, “all we have before us is division and deadlock.”
+If Parliament rejected her deal, she said, “all we have before us is division and deadlock.”

-That appears to be a fair summary of the current situation.
+That could serve as a fair summary of Britain’s current situation.

 In a last-ditch bid to secure support for her Brexit plan, May on Tuesday announced concessions including a promise to give Parliament a vote on whether to hold a new referendum on Britain’s EU membership — something she has long ruled out.